 In computer programming, an engine is a program that performs a core or essential function for other programs.
 Engines are used in operating systems, subsystems or application programs to coordinate the overall operation of other programs.

-The term engine is also used to describe a special-purpose program containing an algorithm that can sometimes be changed.
-The best known usage is the term search engine which uses an algorithm to search an index of topics given a search argument.
+The term engine is also used to describe a special-purpose program that uses deep learning algorithms to query data.
+The best known usage is perhaps a search engine, which uses an algorithm to query an index of topics given a search argument.
 A search engine is designed so that its approach to searching the index can be changed to reflect new rules for finding and prioritizing matches in the index.
 In artificial intelligence, the program that uses rules of logic to derive output from a knowledge base is called an inference engine.

 Other types of engines include:

 Recommendation engines - analyzes available data to make suggestions for shoppers and website visitors